syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/filtering/filter-bar.md

 ## Prevent filtering for particular column

-In the Syncfusion ASP.NET Core Grid, you can prevent filtering for a specific column by utilizing the [allowFiltering](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_AllowFiltering) property of the [column](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridColumns.html) object and setting it to **false**.
+In the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core Grid, you can prevent filtering for a specific column by utilizing the [allowFiltering](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_AllowFiltering) property of the [column](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridColumns.html) object and setting it to **false**.
 This feature is useful when you want to disable filtering options for a particular column.

-Here's an example that demonstrates how to remove the filter bar for the **CustomerID** column in Syncfusion ASP.NET Core Grid:
+Here's an example that demonstrates how to remove the filter bar for the **CustomerID** column in Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core Grid:

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}